-Save Settings To Local Hard You will then see a file dialog where you can select a location Drive: and enter a file name for the configuration file.
+To Local Hard You will then see a file dialog where you can select a location Drive: and enter a file name for the configuration file.

-Load Settings

-From Local local hard drive.
+Load Settings Load the system settings from a previously saved file on the local hard drive.

 Hard Drive:

-Restore

 Restore Restore the system settings to factory default settings.
-This to Factory
+This to Factory will erase all currently stored settings.

-Default

-Settings:
+Default Settings: